justUmen/PopUpLearn/README.md

 Todo : Record all errors and successes in logs/ with dates to organize and try to guess what the user know well, don't know, probably forgot, etc...
 Simple first, then machine learning testing prediction system !?

-# optional : LAUNCH WITH ARGUMENTS (3 variables that control time)
+# Optional : LAUNCH WITH ARGUMENTS (3 variables that control time)

      bash ~/.PopUpLearn/popup.sh 0 30 60